Same-sex marriage in Oaxaca: 2012 Supreme Court case

-On 26 August 2012, a Mexican federal judge ordered the state of Oaxaca to perform same-sex marriages based on the Constitution of Mexico which bans discrimination on the grounds of sexual orientation.
-This ruling and two others were reviewed by the Mexican Supreme Court, which issued unanimous rulings on 5 December 2012, overturning the ban on same-sex marriage in three individual cases.
-To establish precedent, however, five individual cases must be decided this way.
-The 2012 Oaxaca case was pivotal in opening the door to legal same-sex marriage in every state in Mexico through the recurso de amparo remedy.
-Using international decisions, including Atala Riffo and Daughters v.
-Chile, the U.S. cases of Loving v.
+On 26 August 2012, a federal judge ordered the state to perform same-sex marriages based on the Constitution of Mexico, which bans discrimination on the grounds of sexual orientation.
+This ruling, along with two similar amparo cases, was reviewed by the Supreme Court, which issued a unanimous ruling on 5 December 2012 overturning the ban on same-sex marriage.
+However, under Mexican jurisprudence, five identical rulings are required to establish binding precedent.
+The Oaxaca case became pivotal in expanding access to same-sex marriage nationwide through the recurso de amparo remedy.
+Drawing on international jurisprudence—including Atala Riffo and Daughters v.
+Chile, as well as the U.S. cases of Loving v.
 Virginia and Brown v.
-Board of Education, and Mexico's own anti-discrimination laws, the Supreme Court ruled on 5 December 2012 that laws limiting marriage to one man and one woman, or for the purposes of perpetuating the species, violate federal law requiring that they "correspond to all persons without any distinction", and that such laws are unconstitutional on the basis of discrimination by sexual orientation and usurpation of the right, not only of the individual but also the couple's right, to form a family.
+Board of Education—and Mexico's own anti-discrimination laws, the Supreme Court concluded that laws restricting marriage to "one man and one woman", or limiting it to procreation, violate federal guarantees of equality and non-discrimination.
+The court held that such laws infringe upon not only the individual right to marry, but also the couple's right to form a family.
 The court based its ruling on Articles 1 and 4 of the Constitution of Mexico.
-Article 1 of the Constitution states that "any form of discrimination, based on ethnic or national origin, gender, age, disabilities, social status, medical conditions, religion, opinions, sexual orientation, marital status, or any other form, which violates the human dignity or seeks to annul or diminish the rights and freedoms of the people, is prohibited.", and Article 4 relates to matrimonial equality, stating that "man and woman are equal under the law.
-The law shall protect the organization and development of the family."
-(Note: In Spanish: El varón y la mujer son iguales ante la ley.
-Esta protegerá la organización y el desarrollo de la familia.
+Article 1 of the Constitution states:

+Any form of discrimination, based on ethnic or national origin, gender, age, disabilities, social status, medical conditions, religion, opinions, sexual orientation, marital status, or any other form, which violates the human dignity or seeks to annul or diminish the rights and freedoms of the people, is prohibited.
+(Note: In some official and indigenous languages of Oaxaca: